-WHOLE HOUSE VENTILATION SYSTEM, EXHAUST ONLY.
+WHOLE HOUSE VENTILATION SYSTEM, EXHAUST

+ONLY.
 Exhaust only systems exhaust stale indoor air via a single fan, multiple fans or the installation of dual-purpose fans (i.e., serving both localized and whole house ventilation functions).
 Fresh incoming air may be provided by installed inlet ports or from typical leaks in the building envelope.

-environment.
+Exhaust only systems may depressurize the indoor environment.